Barry Sullivan (American actor): Television

 He has two stars on the Hollywood Walk of Fame: one at 1500 Vine St. for his work in television, and another at 6160 Hollywood Blvd. for motion pictures.

-Personal life
+Personal life and death

-Sullivan was a Democratic Party activist and an advocate for the mentally disabled.
-He was married three times and had three children.
+Sullivan was married three times and had three children.
 Marie Brown (married 1937, divorced 1957), a Broadway actress, was mother to both Jenny and John Sullivan.

-He married model and actress Gita Hall in 1958, and they were divorced June 1961.
-The couple's daughter, Patsy, became the youngest model ever, at 12 years old, to sign a contract with a cosmetic company.
-Patsy provided her parents with six grandchildren via her romance and marriage to songwriter Jimmy Webb.
-Sullivan's third marriage to Desiree Sumara produced no children and ended in divorce in 1965.
-Sullivan's last public romance was with actress Irene Kelly.
+Sullivan married model and actress Gita Hall in 1958; they divorced in June 1961.
+The couple's daughter, Patsy, was a child model.
+While married to songwriter Jimmy Webb, Patsy gave Sullivan seven grandchildren.

-His daughter Jenny Sullivan wrote the play J for J (Journals for John) after she found a packet of unsent letters (in 1995) written by Barry decades earlier to her older brother Johnny, who was mentally disabled.
-The play premiered on October 20, 2001.
-John Ritter, who in real life had a handicapped brother, played Johnny, Jenny played herself, and actor Jeff Kober portrayed Sullivan.

-Death
+Sullivan's third marriage was to Desiree Sumarra.
+The union produced no children and ended in divorce in 1965.

 Sullivan died at age 81 of respiratory failure on June 6, 1994.